bcgov/gwells/database/README.md

 # Integration with Django Adminitrator account

 ## OpenShift Secrets
-The administrator account details are recorded as an OpenShift Secret (i.e. PROD environment as the secret here under the umbrella gwells-django [Secret] (https://console.pathfinder.gov.bc.ca:8443/console/project/moe-gwells-prod/browse/secrets/gwells-django)).
+The administrator account details are recorded as an OpenShift Secret (i.e. PROD environment as the secret here under the umbrella gwells-django [secret](https://console.pathfinder.gov.bc.ca:8443/console/project/moe-gwells-prod/browse/secrets/gwells-django).

 Currently, these values are used as part of the manual step to create the admin account, by loging onto the gwells pod:
 ```